 Preventative Frugal Cleaning Hacks

-Stop messes before they start with these frugal cleaning hacks.
+Stop messes before they start with these cost-saving cleaning tips.
 A quick 10-minute routine—wiping counters and sweeping floors—can save you from $200 deep-cleaning bills.
 Here’s how to stay ahead:

 - Clean up spills right away, especially on carpets or couches, to avoid tough stains.